infinum/frontend-handbook/JavaScript/Angular.md

 A rule of thumb is to subscribe as little and as late as possible, and do minimal amount of work in subscription callbacks.

-We will demonstrate this on an example.
+We will demonstrate this with an example.
 Imagine you have a stream of data to which you would like to subscribe and transform the data in some way.

 ``` typescript
 interface IUser {